junxit/us-congress-bills-111/metadata.md

 - 2009-11-16 — Mr. Lynch moved to suspend the rules and pass the bill.
 - 2009-11-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H12977)
 - 2009-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H12977)
+- 2009-11-17 — Received in the Senate.
+- 2009-12-11 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 226.